What is the Bill of Materials (BOM)?

 Bill of Materials Example

 Creating a bill of the material requires knowledge of that sector.
-Detailed knowledge is no expected but you should have a broad view of the product.
+Detailed knowledge is not expected, but you should have a broad view of the product.
 As a basic example, we will consider the manufacture of bicycles.
-Let’s say, there is a demand for 100 bicycles.
+Let’s say there is a demand for 100 bicycles.
 Question is what parts/components/assemblies/sub-assemblies are ought to be required.
 A bill of material can be created in tabular form or flow chart form.
 Well, there are so many types of bicycles.
-Deliberately, we consider “Mountain-bike” as the complicate products so that BOM can be understood in a detailed manner.
+Deliberately, we consider “Mountain-bike” as complicated products so that BOM can be understood in a detailed manner.